 Wrongful Death Is a Civil Action

 Families who have been devastated by the sudden and unexpected death of a loved one due to the negligence of another person have legal recourse in the form of civil litigation.
-With the help of a personal injury wrongful death attorney, certain family members can file suit against the person, company, or entity responsible for the accident or injury.
+With the help of a Fort Myers personal injury attorney, certain family members can file suit against the person, company, or entity responsible for the accident or injury.

 For a free legal consultation with a wrongful death lawyer serving Fort Myers, call (239) 334-3933